input-output-hk/engineering/blog/2022-08-19-ghcjs-heap-representation.md

 function free variables, etc.

 Payloads can be composed of zero, one, or many fields.
-A naive solution would be to have on JS object field (d1, d2, d3...) per payload field.
+A naive solution would be to have one JS object field (d1, d2, d3...) per payload field.
 However it would be bad for two reasons:

-- performance: JS engine hidden classes optimisation mentioned above need objects to have the same number of properties.
+- performance: JS engine hidden classes optimisation mentioned above needs objects to have the same field structure.

 - genericity: we couldn't write generic functions (e.g. to copy a closure) without dynamically querying the number of fields composing the payload.